Nature & Landscapes · Europe

 Settling into Campbeltown

-Travel along the Kintyre Peninsula into Campbeltown, where the pace slows and the landscape opens to sea and sky.
+Travel along the Kintyre Peninsula to Campbeltown, where the pace slows and the landscape opens to sea and sky.
 Once known as the whisky capital of Scotland, this coastal town carries a quiet sense of history and community.
-The afternoon offers space to explore, reflect, and settle into a place where the game feels deeply rooted.
+Stay in cottages overlooking Machrihanish Links, a world top 100 course, and take time to explore, reflect, and settle into a place where both the game and local traditions feel deeply rooted.

 Overnight: Campbeltown